 Since awarding its first scholarships in 2008, multiple donors have provided full-tuition assistance, mentoring services and internships for dozens of fellows from Algeria to Zimbabwe as part of the SHARE Fellowship.
 And the program continues to grow.

-“We now offer our Fellows a variety of workshops, networking practice, résumé services, professional coaching, and assistance answering cultural and academic questions,” says Maria Houle Soldatos ’87, Program Director, Thunderbird SHARE Fellowship.
+“We now offer our Fellows a variety of workshops, networking practice, résumé services, professional coaching, and assistance answering cultural and academic questions,” says Maria Houle Soldatos ’87, program director of the Thunderbird SHARE Fellowship.
 “And what’s really exciting is we are now seeing the SHARE Fellows themselves helping each other and learning the value of ‘paying it forward.’
 Graduated Fellows make themselves available to incoming Fellows; they connect their SHARE peers with interviews; they even coach one another through unique issues like the visa process.
 It’s truly become a community.”

 “SHARE made me realize how valuable and important sharing is,” notes Fellow Eric Wang ’14 of China, who graduated earlier this year.
 “Sharing experience, insight, knowledge and happiness with others means a lot to me, and also the people around me.
 SHARE truly changed my mindset, and I believe I will benefit from it for the rest of my life!”